What is Building Decarbonization?

 Clean From the Start

-Electrifying existing buildings is critical, but we will not be able to eliminate fossil fuel use if we are still creating new buildings that rely on it.
-While the state requires moving toward Net Zero Energy for new construction, the City will work towards incentivizing and promoting all-electric new construction options for deep decarbonization.
+Electrifying existing buildings is critical, but we will not be able to eliminate fossil fuel use if we continue to build new buildings that rely on them.
+While the state requires moving toward Net Zero Energy for new construction, the City will work toward incentivizing and promoting all-electric new construction options for deep decarbonization.

-To do this we have passed Residential Reach Codes and Non-Residential Reach Codes for buildings, which prohibits all new construction from installing gas appliances.
-We have also created a new tool to help homeowners calculate what it would take to make their home go all-electric.
+To do this, we have passed Residential Reach Codes and Non-Residential Reach Codes for buildings, which prohibit all new construction from installing gas appliances.
+We have also created a new tool to help homeowners calculate what it would take to make their home all-electric.
 This can help homeowners understand if their electrical panel needs to be upgraded.
 We are also evaluating how taxes and other fees affect builders' and homeowners' choice of going electric.

 Play 2.3: Achieve All-Electric New Construction